kushalsharma/chrisbanes.github.io/_posts/2018-09-23-lstm-keras.markdown

     return numpy.array(data_x), numpy.array(data_y)
 ```

-This default will create a dataset where X is the price if the stock at a given time (t) and Y is the proce of the stock at the next time (t + 1).
+This default will create a dataset where X is the quantity of the item at a given time (t) and Y is quantity of the item at the next time (t + 1).

 ```python
 # load the data_set